Bill Carter - Pianist, Composer

 Ron Vincent is a vital part of the New York jazz scene.
 He has played with some heavy dudes, most notably Gerry Mulligan, but he is one of the funniest, most accessible people we know.
 Always amiable, always the advocate for a good time and a positive environment, we love making music with Ron Vincent!

-Jan Thyren is our very capable Tour Assistant.
-We are thrilled to have her on our team.
+Jamie Strong is our very capable Tour Assistant.
 She handles all kinds of things for Presbybop Music, including:

 - venue relations,